Clackroe/DimensionalEngine/README.md

 Eventually there will be another executable, the Application Build, that will be similar to to the editor, but optimized for runtime speed as opposed to development.

-## Getting Started
+# Getting Started
+Make sure you have [Git Large File Storage](https://git-lfs.com/) installed.
+If you don't, you will be unable to get the assets needed for the engine.

-Run the following command to get started
+Run the following command to get the source code
 ```bash
 git clone https://github.com/Clackroe/DimensionalEngine.git --recursive
 ```

-# Development
-This project is being developed from scratch (minus a couple of low level libraries) on Linux in Neovim support for Windows is planned to be maintained.

-# Build System
+# Building
+This project uses CMake.
+Ensure you have both CMake and Make for linux or Visual Studio for Windows.
 ## Linux
 ```bash
 mkdir build